 There are various approaches to take when filing an I-924 form; please contact us to learn more about the process and how we can work together to get your regional center approved quickly by USCIS.

-Targeted Employment Area (TEA) Approval Letter in South Carolina for EB-5 South Carolina Regional Center Projects
+Targeted Employment Area (TEA) Qualification Report in South Carolina for EB-5 South Carolina Regional Center Projects

-If you still need assistance with getting an official EB-5 TEA letter for your EB-5 regional center project in South Carolina, please contact us directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.
+If you still need assistance with preparing your EB-5 TEA report for your EB-5 regional center project in South Carolina, please contact the EB5AN team directly by phone at 1-800-288-9138 or via e-mail at email@example.com, or simply order an EB-5 TEA Qualification Report.

 About the State of South Carolina and the Economic Climate of Our EB-5 South Carolina Regional Center

-Our South Carolina EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States of America through an investment in a USCIS-approved EB-5 Regional Center with geographic coverage of all 46 counties in the state South Carolina.
+The EB5AN South Carolina EB-5 regional center was created to provide an investment vehicle for qualified foreign investors seeking to obtain permanent resident status in the United States through an investment in a USCIS-approved EB-5 regional center with geographic coverage of all 46 counties in the State of South Carolina.

 South Carolina: Population and Income Demographics

-According to the 2010 U.S. Census, the state of South Carolina had a population of approximately 3.87 million people over the age of 16.
+According to the 2010 U.S. Census, South Carolina has a population of approximately 3.87 million people over the age of 16.
 Within this group, approximately 2.4 million people are in the labor force, with 2.1 million who are employed and 0.2 million unemployed.
-These population numbers represent approximately 1.8 million households in the state of South Carolina.
+These population numbers represent approximately 1.8 million households

 South Carolina: Unemployment Trends

-The state of South Carolina covers an area of 32,030 square miles, with a width of 200 miles and a length of 260 miles.
-This implies a population density of 153.9 people/square mile, which makes South Carolina the 19th-most densely populated state in the United States.
+South Carolina covers an area of 32,030 square miles, with a width of 200 miles and a length of 260 miles.
+This implies a population density of 153.9 people per square mile, which makes South Carolina the 19th-most densely populated state in the United States.

-The capital of the state of South Carolina is Columbia, the largest city is also Columbia, and the largest metro area is the Charlotte metro area.
-The gross domestic product (GDP) of the state of South Carolina in 2010 was $162 billion.
-This implies a CAGR ’00–’10 rate of 4.51% and a per capita GDP of $37,063.
-South Carolina has the 26th-largest economy in the United States today by GDP.
+The capital of South Carolina is Columbia, the largest city is also Columbia, and the largest metro area is the Charlotte metro area.
+The gross domestic product (GDP) of South Carolina in 2010 was $162 billion.
+This implies a compound annual growth rate from 2000 to 2010 of 4.51% and a per capita GDP of $37,063.
+South Carolina has the 26th-largest economy in the United States by GDP.

 South Carolina State Government & EB-5 Investment Financial and Employment Statistics

 Personal consumption expenditure is the primary measure of consumer spending on goods and services and is a primary engine driving economic growth.
-South Carolina personal consumption expenditures grew from $0.14 trillion in 2012 to $0.15 trillion in 2014.
-From 2013–2014, total personal consumption expenditure grew by 4.4%.
+South Carolina’s personal consumption expenditure grew from $0.14 trillion in 2012 to $0.15 trillion in 2014.
+From 2013 to 2014, total personal consumption expenditure grew by 4.4%.

 South Carolina: State Government Finances (2013)